ben1605/Soccer-match-outcome-prediction/Final Project.md

 </p>

 These graphs are some examples of commonly used formations.
-As shown in these graphs, there are generally four levels of players in each team, where the orange points represent forwards, red points represent midfields, blue points represent defenders, and green points represent goalkeepers.
+As shown in these graphs, there are generally four levels of players in each team, where the orange points represent forwards, red points represent midfielders, blue points represent defenders, and green points represent goalkeepers.
 A formation of a team is determined by the number of forwards, midfielders, and defenders, and our goal is to transform the formation information into features for our project.
 Another thing needs to mention was that forwards and defenders are always in the same line (Y-coordinate), which made it more convenient to count their numbers, and by subtracting their sum from ten, we got the number of midfielders in each match.
 This is how we obtain the formation information from players’ position.

 We then added four columns of features to our data, they are: the number of forwards in the home team and away team, the number of defenders in the home team and away team.
 We left out the number of goalkeepers because it is always one.
 We left out the number of mid-fields to avoid collinearity.